Ethiopia travel guide

 FCDO advises against all but essential travel to:

-• the Siti zone
+- the Siti zone

-• the Nogob (previously Fik)
+- the Nogob (previously Fik)

-• Jarar (previously Degehabur)
+- Jarar (previously Degehabur)

-• Shabelle (previously Gode)
+- Shabelle (previously Gode)

-• Korahe and Dollo (previously Warder)
+- Korahe and Dollo (previously Warder)

-• areas of Liben and Afder zones more than 100km from the Somalia and Kenya borders
+- areas of Liben and Afder zones more than 100km from the Somalia and Kenya borders

 There are irregular armed clashes between ethnic groups in Afar Region and Somali Regional State, in particular along the main Addis Ababa to Djibouti road (A1) and the surrounding areas.
-Attacks are sporadic and infrequent, but may involve roadblocks and vehicles being targeted.
+Attacks are sporadic and infrequent, but may involve roadblocks with vehicles being targeted.

-There is local instability, lawlessness, military activity and a general risk of banditry in the Somali Region.
+There is local instability, lawlessness, military activity and a general risk of banditry in Somali region.
 Insurgent groups, some affiliated with terrorist organisations, have clashed with government forces.
 Foreigners have been caught up in the violence or targeted.
 There have also been attacks on staff working for international non-governmental organisations.

 Central, Southern, Sidama and South West regions (formerly SNNPR)

-• within 10km of the borders with South Sudan and Kenya
+FCDO advises against all travel to within 10km of the borders with South Sudan and Kenya.

 Due to recent regional cluster changes, there have been instances of civil unrest as zones increasingly demand their own regional statehood.
 There has been civil unrest in Gurage zone in the newly formed Central region.
 A number of incidents have turned violent.